issuu/ocaml-protoc-plugin/README.md

 handler working over the actual message types.

 ## Proto2 extensions
-Proto2 extensions allows for messages to be exteded.
+Proto2 extensions allows for messages to be extended.
 For each extending field, the plugin create a module with a get and set function for reading/writing extension fields.